broadinstitute/polyphonia/README.md

 Within the vcf file, locus positions must be relative to the same [reference](#reference-genome) as that provided by `--ref`.

 If a non-zero minimum readcount is set by [`--min-depth`](#position-inclusion-thresholds), then each vcf file must be accompanied by a read depth table provided by [`--read-depths`](#position-inclusion-thresholds).
 If within-sample diversity files are provided as vcf files or heterozygosity tables without any accompanying read depth tables, then [`--min-depth`](#position-inclusion-thresholds) is set to 0.
+If [`--min-depth`](#position-inclusion-thresholds) is non-zero and at least one read depth table is provided, then any vcf files without a corresponding read depth table are excluded.

 Polyphonia is set up to process vcf files that were output by LoFreq or GATK.
 If you use a different tool, you can preprocess the output yourself and input it using `--het`.